-Village G is planned to include a range of housing types, which may include single-family detached, single-family semi-detached, or paired villas, single-family attached townhouses, stacked townhouses, multi-family, and residential units within mixed use buildings.
-See Development Standards for specific dimensional requirements.
+Village E is planned to include a range of housing types, which will include single-family detached, single-family semi-detached, or paired villas, single-family attached townhouses with front or side-loaded garages, single-family attached townhouses with rear-loaded garages, stacked townhouses, multi-family, and residential units within mixed use buildings.
+See Development Standards for dimensional requirements.

 A single-family detached unit is a standalone house, not attached to any other dwelling by any means, and surrounded by open space or yards.
 Lot sizes vary, to allow a variety of private yard space.
-An accessory apartment is a permitted use on single-family detached lots, which would allow an accessory dwelling unit with a separate means of ingress and egress containing a separate kitchen, bathroom, and sleeping facilities that is either physically attached to or contained within an existing single-family house or occupies the second story of an existing garage or accessory building on the same lot as the principal dwelling.
+An accessory apartment is a permitted use on singlefamily detached lots, which would allow an accessory dwelling unit with a separate means of ingress and egress containing a separate kitchen, bathroom, and sleeping facilities that is either physically attached to or contained within an existing singlefamily house or occupies the second story of an existing garage or accessory building on the same lot as the principal dwelling.
 The minimum area of an accessory apartment will be 200 square feet.
 Accessory apartments will not count as a dwelling unit for density calculation purposes.

-A single-family semi-detached unit, or paired villa, is a one-family dwelling attached to one other one-family dwelling by a common vertical wall, with each dwelling located on a separate lot.
+A single-family semidetached unit, or paired villa, is a one-family dwelling attached to one other one-family dwelling by a common vertical wall, with each dwelling located on a separate lot.
 Lots contain one side yard on the opposite side of the common wall and a front and rear yard.

 A single-family attached townhouse is a one-family dwelling in a row of at least two such units in which each unit has access to the outside, no unit is located over another unit, and each unit is separated from any other unit by one or more vertical common fire-resistant walls.
-Neighborhoods may include Single-Family Attached units with front or side-loaded garages, or rear loaded garages, where an alley exists.
+Neighborhoods may include single-family attached units with front or side-loaded garages, or rear-loaded garages where an alley exists.
 A stacked townhouse typically has two units stacked vertically, with each having an entrance from the street or side of the building.